Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely affecting the region.
-Notable initiatives include Woolworths Emerald Hill Shopping Centre, Gainsborough Meadows Estate, Cunningham Highway Upgrade, and South East Queensland Inland Rail Project.
-The following list details those expected to have most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects likely impacting the region.
+Key initiatives include Woolworths Emerald Hill Shopping Centre, Gainsborough Meadows Estate, Cunningham Highway Upgrade, and South East Queensland Inland Rail Project.
+The following list details those deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.